Schunemunk Mountain: Geology

 Schunemunk is geologically dissimilar from nearby mountains in the Hudson Highlands, being formed from sedimentary deposits including conglomerate.
 Later faulting created the long cleft that is now Barton Swamp.

 History

 The name "Schunemunk" means "excellent fireplace" in Lenape, and the Lenni Lenape had a village on the northern tip of the mountain.
 During the American Revolution, the mountain was often the site of skirmishing between Tory and Patriot irregulars.

 The mountain is under increasing development pressure, but the northern part has become Schunnemunk State Park, and a small portion of the southern part forms Woodbury Park.

+On May 22, 2002, a group of hikers was bushwhacking on a boulder field on the southeastern side of the mountain, above Dark Hollow Brook, when a dislodged boulder killed a 76 year old man.

 Trails

 The Long Path ascends the mountain by way of High Knob, and crosses Perry Creek.
 When it reaches the Jessup and Highland trails it joins them to Gonzaga Park.
 The Highlands Trail makes use of several trails on the mountain, ascending the eastern side of the mountain along the Sweet Clover Trail, and following the more southeasterly ridge and crossing the summit by way of the Jessup Trail, which continues along the crest to the southwestern tip of the mountain, ending in Gonzaga Park.
 The Dark Hollow, Barton Swamp, Trestle, Western Ridge, and Otterkill trails are also located on the mountain.